henryaj/buildgrid/CONTRIBUTING.rst

 Committer access
 ----------------

-We'll hand out commit access to anyone who has successfully landed a single patch to the code base.
+We'll hand out commit access to anyone who has successfully landed a patch to the code base.
 Please request this via Slack or the mailing list.

-This of course relies on contributors being responsive and show willingness to address problems after landing branches there should not be any problems here.
+This of course relies on contributors being responsive and showing willingness to address any problems that come about after landing branches.

-What we are expecting of committers here in general is basically to escalate the review in cases of uncertainty:

-- If the change is very trivial (obvious few line changes, typos…), and you are confident of the change, there is no need for review.
-- If the change is non trivial, please obtain a review from another committer who is familiar with the area which the branch effects.
-An approval from someone who is not the patch author will be needed before any merge.
+When submitting a patch, please obtain a review from another committer who is familiar with the area of the code base which the branch effects.
+An approval from someone who is not the patch author will be needed before any merge (we use gitlab's 'approval' feature for this).
+What we are expecting of committers here in general is basically to escalate the review in cases of uncertainty.

 .. note::